Iron Man (2008 film): Development

 By July 2000, the film was being written for New Line Cinema by Ted Elliott, Terry Rossio, and Tim McCanlies.
 McCanlies' script used the idea of a Nick Fury cameo to set up his own film.
 In June 2001, New Line Cinema entered talks with Joss Whedon, a fan of the character, to direct, and in December 2002, McCanlies had turned in a completed script.
 New Line took a "unique" approach to writing the film's script, hiring David Hayter, David S. Goyer, and Mark Protosevich to "sit in a room and simply talk on camera about Iron Man for a few days".
 After this, Hayter was hired in 2004 to write a script.
 He reworked scripts that had been written by Jeff Vintar and Alfred Gough and Miles Millar, which had included the villain the Mandarin and Pepper Potts as a love interest.
 Hayter removed the Mandarin and instead chose to pit Iron Man against his father Howard Stark, who becomes War Machine.
 Hayter said "you want to try to mirror your hero with your villain as much as possible" for his reasoning behind making Howard the villain.
 He also made Bethany Cabe the film's love interest over Potts.
 In December 2004, the studio attached director Nick Cassavetes to the project for a target 2006 release.
 However, this deal ultimately fell through, and the Iron Man film rights returned to Marvel.

 In November 2005, Marvel Studios worked to start development from scratch, and announced Iron Man as their first independent feature, because the character was their only major one not already depicted in live action.
 Paramount Pictures was announced as Marvel's distribution partner for Iron Man.
 According to associate producer Jeremy Latcham, "we went after about 30 writers and they all passed," saying they were uninterested in the project due to both the relative obscurity of the character and the fact that it was solely a Marvel production.
-When the film did have a script, even the requests for rewrites met with many refusals.
+When the film did have a script, even the requests for rewrites were met with many refusals.
 Early scripts for the film also directly referenced Sony Pictures' Spider-Man 2 (2004) by identifying Stark as the creator of Otto Octavius's bionic arms.
 In order to build the general public's awareness of Iron Man and elevate him to the same level of popularity as Spider-Man or Hulk, Marvel conducted focus groups, trying to find a way to remove the general perception that the character is a robot.
 The information Marvel received from the focus groups was used to formulate an awareness-building plan, which included releasing three animated short films ahead of the film's release.
 The shorts were called "Iron Man Advertorials", and were produced by Tim Miller and Blur Studio.